Above is a clip of my students in a WoolyWeek video challenge… Isn’t that what you were in search of? 😉

-I case you’ve found my teacher vlog looking for Wooly Warhorse answers, a Wooly coupon code, the login page, or behind the scenes footage, please don’t be disappointed!
+In case you’ve found my Spanish teacher vlog while looking for Wooly Warhorse answers, a Wooly coupon code, the login page, or behind the scenes footage, please don’t be disappointed!
 You’re meant to be here!
 It’s time to be convinced, or reconfirm, why you need Wooly in your classes.

 Second Language Acquisition